-To measure the quality of the resulting implementation, we execute the golden test suite on each subject's implementation and measure the number of test failures and errors.
-In the JUnit framework, a "failure" happens when a JUnit assertion in the test fails, while an "error" happens when an unexpected exception in the test execution propagates to the JUnit test.
-The more tests of the golden test suite fail on a subject's implementation, the more faults there likely are in that implementation.
-However, note that the number of failures/errors does not necessarily equal the number of faults in the implementation, as several tests may fail due to the same fault.
+To measure the quality of the resulting implementations, we executed the golden test suite on each participant's implementation and measured the number of test failures and errors.
+In the JUnit framework, a "failure" means that a JUnit assertion (e.g. assertTrue) in the test failed, while an "error" means that an unexpected exception in the test execution propagated to the JUnit test.
+The more tests of the golden test suite fail on a participant's implementation, the more faults there likely are in that implementation.
+However, note that the number of failures and errors does not necessarily equal the number of faults in the implementation, as several tests may fail due to the same fault.

 Table 5 summarises these results, and shows the statistical comparison between users of EVOSUITE and manual testers for each class.
-For all classes except ListPopulation, the number of failures is smaller for users of EVOSUITE.
-On the other hand, the number of errors is larger for all classes except ListPopulation.
-While the best performing subjects had the same number of errors/failures for FixedOrderComparator (1), PredicatedMap (1), and FilterIterator (3) with and without using EVOSUITE, for ListPopulation the best performing subject (1) used EVOSUITE (vs. 3 for the best manually testing subject).
-However, the values are generally very close (considering sum of failures and errors, there is no/negligible effect on FilterIterator and PredicatedMap, a small negative effect on List-Population, and a small positive effect on FixedOrderComparator).
+For all classes except ListPopulation, the number of failures is smaller and the number of errors larger for users of EVOSUITE.
+While the best performing participants had the same number of errors/failures for FixedOrderComparator (1), PredicatedMap (1), and FilterIterator (3) with and without using EVOSUITE, for List-Population the best performing participant (1) used EVOSUITE (vs. 3 for the best manually testing participant).
+However, the values are generally very close (considering sum of failures and errors, there is no/negligible effect on FilterIterator and PredicatedMap, a small negative effect on ListPopulation, and a small positive effect on FixedOrderComparator).
 Consequently, our experiment produced no clear evidence for either better or worse performance resulting from the use of EVOSUITE.